wp-plugins/radio-station/readme.txt

 			'show_image' => If set to a value of 1, the show's avatar will be displayed.
 Default value is 0.
 			'show_djs' => If set to a value of 1, the names of the show's DJs will be displayed.
 Default value is 0.
 			'divheight' => Set the height, in pixels, of the individual divs in the 'divs' layout.
 Default is 45.
+			'single_day' => Display schedule for only a single day of the week.
+Only works if you are using the 'list' format.
+Valid values are sunday, monday, tuesday, wednesday, thursday, friday, saturday.

 For example, if you wish to display the schedule in 24-hour time format, use `[master-schedule time="24"]`.
+If you want to only show Sunday's schedule, use `[master-schedule list="list" single_day="sunday"]`.

 = How do I schedule a show? =